Department of Earth Sciences

 Prerequisite(s): ERTH 3003.

-Field excursions in addition to lectures or seminars three hours per week.
+Field excursions or lectures or seminars three hours per week.

 Advanced Metamorphic Petrology